eegsynth/eegsynth/doc/installation-linux.md

 sudo pip install --upgrade pip # replace with pip3 for Python 3
 ```

-Subsequently you can install the Python modules with `pip install eegsynth` or one by one using
+Subsequently you can install the Python modules with `pip install eegsynth` or install each of the dependencies one by one using

 ```
 sudo pip install bitalino